UniverseNetwork/UniverseNetwork-Bot/README.md

 </p>

 ## About
-This bot is a smart bot that can be used to play songs, kick members, ban members, etc. This bot is built using [Node.js](https://nodejs.org) and [Discord.js](https://discord.js.org) for [UniverseNetwork discord server](https://universenetwork.id/discord)
+This bot is a smart bot that can be used to play songs, kick members, ban members, etc. This bot is built using [Node.js](https://nodejs.org) and [Discord.js](https://discord.js.org) for [UniverseNetwork discord server](https://universenetwork.id/discord).
+This project is archived and may be continued later.